fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-navigator.md

 <img src="{% site.baseurl %}/images/fusiontime-component-time-navigator.png" alt="Time Navigator" width="550" height="320">

-In this article, we will discuss on the different interaction of the time navigator and how to hide the time navigator.
+In this article, we will discuss about the different interactions of the time navigator and how to hide the time navigator.

 ## Zoom in/out